On this page:

 - Unorganized Towns: All traps set in unorganized towns must be tended daily, except for killer-type traps, drowning sets, and under-ice drowning sets.
 Each killer-type trap or drowning set, except under-ice drowning sets, in unorganized towns must be tended at least once in every 5 calendar days.

 - Traps must be physically tended and adjusted as necessary to remain legal.
 Electronic trap notification devices cannot be used in lieu of physical checks.

 For enforcement and information purposes, all drowning sets for beaver and muskrat during January and February will be considered "under ice drowning sets" which have no tending requirement.

 During November, December, March and April if a drowning set is under-ice there will be no tending requirement.
 However, if a trap set is in open water the trap tending requirements are:

-- 3 days for killer-type traps and drowning sets, except if the drowning set is within ½ mile of the built up section of town it must be checked every 24 hours, and
+- 3 days for killer-type traps and drowning sets in organized towns, except if the drowning set is within ½ mile of the built-up portion of town it must be checked every 24 hours, and

 - 5 days for killer-type traps and drowning sets in unorganized towns.